-- Maintains a recordkeeping system that cross-references keys in the Control Center and Lock Shop, alphabetically and numerically, to facilitate quick identification of the key or key ring needed for a particular lock; - Maintains accurate inventories of padlocks in use, master keys for cabinets, key blanks, and all keys currently in use; - Maintains for the historical record a collection of reference material on locking devices and systems, including devices and systems previously used in the facility.
+- a. maintains a record keeping system that cross-references keys in the control center and lock shop, alphabetically and numerically, to facilitate quick identification of the key or key ring needed for a particular lock; - b. maintains accurate inventories of padlocks in use, master keys for cabinets, key blanks and all keys currently in use; and - c. maintains, for the historical record, a collection of reference material on locking devices and systems, including devices and systems previously used in the facility.